Work / Enrola

 Key Takeaways

 Understand the data structure: Designing with a solid grasp of the underlying data was invaluable for collaboration and efficiency.
-Access to the admin console enabled me to understand the architecture of information in the system such as how fees were structured, ensuring my designs were feasible and more efficient for implementation.
-I will absolutely continue with this content-driven practice in future projects.
+Access to the admin console enabled me to understand the architecture of information in the system such as how fee options were modelled, accelerating implementation.
+I look forward to expanding on this skillset with OOUX and mapping software systems.